phastmike/IDx/README.md

 Power is drawn from DE/H-15 Plug, 13.8V 2A (Fuse 3A) and regulated to 5V.
 Not many electronics needed, direct interfacing does work with internal pull-ups.
-**Can have both VCC from radio and USB VCC as voltage supply** and the power switch it's controlling only the radio power supply.
+**We can have both VCC from radio and USB VCC as voltage supply** and the power switch it's only controlling the supply coming from the radio.

 The PWM Audio goes thru a low pass filter and the volume control it's a simple resistive voltage divider.